DrJieTao/ba545-docs/syllabus.md

 ### Course Description

-This course provides the students with an advanced understanding of the practices of data mining, with a special focus on business analytics.
-To assure the practical relevance of this course, an emphasis of this course is on the applications of techniques and tools realizing data mining in terms of business analytics.
-Data mining concepts are introduced following along Cross-Industry Standard Process for Data Mining (**CRISP-DM**) – all learned techniques are applied in a course project.
-As the direct subsequent of the “Introduction to Business Analytics” course, advanced data mining techniques, tech-nologies, and tools are introduced and illustrated as well, with an emphasis on predictive analytics.
-Analytical programming language (e.g. Python/Jupyter) is tightly used through a series of tutorials and case studies.
-This course serves as the second course in the four-course sequence in the business analytics specialization.
-Students are expected to actively participate in the course deliveries through inde-pendent assignments (essays), case studies, and group projects.
+This course provides the students with an advanced understanding of the practices of machine learning techniques, with a special focus on business applications.
+To assure practical relevance, the emphasis of this course is on the applications of techniques and tools realizing machine learning in terms of business analytics.
+The course is organized following the Cross-Industry Standard Process for Data Mining (__CRISP-DM__) and all learned techniques are applied in a semester-wide project.

+The advanced programming language (e.g. __Python__) is introduced and illustrated through a series of tutorials and case studies.
+Students are expected to actively participate in the course deliverables through independent assignments, lab work, and group projects.

 ---